tylorkolbeck/jquery-tutorial-1/README.md

-## What The Heck Is Jquery Doing?!
+## What The Heck Is jQuery Doing?!

-This work sheet will hopefully clear up some confusion when using Jquery.
-Specifically the differences between "this" and Jquery's $(this)
+This work sheet will hopefully clear up some confusion when using jQuery.
+Specifically the differences between "this" and jQuery's $(this)

 ## To Run
 Just download the repo and run in you local browser